telerik/teststudio-docs/docs/automated-tests/data-drive-test/external-data-driven-test.md

 > __Tip__
 ><br>
 ><br>
-> You can read additional details on wait steps and wait for text from image in particular, in the referred articles.
+> Find additional details on <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">wait steps</a> and <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/text-from-image" target="_blank">wait for text from image</a> in the referred articles.

-__add links__

 Once all necessary steps are added to the test, you can close the browser to finish the recording session.